The God Look-Alike Contest (1991-1992)

 External dimensions of each: 22.1/2 x 17.1/2in.
 (57 x 44.5cm.).

-Chodzko’s The God Look-Alike Contest is trying, from this apparently banal and ‘poor’ context, to make something highly special emerge into visibility, a spiritual subject that has no image (although a stereotypical image of God exists: white, male, old, bearded etc, despite how this contradicts the notion of god being an entity beyond tangibility and visual perception).
-Making this artwork was cheap; the advertisements were free and other than the cost of a few telephone calls it appears to be a simple, highly economic method of producing something fantastic; the ultimate image.
+As with Chodzko’s Transmitters (1991 –) series, made in parallel with The God Look-Alike Contest, making this artwork was cheap and ‘post-studio’.
+The advertisements were free and other than the cost of a few telephone calls it appears to be a simple, highly economic method of producing something fantastic; the ultimate image.
 It also meant that at least part of the artwork was already circulating accessibly within the public sphere as people perhaps stumbled across Chodzko’s advert whilst looking for a cheap fridge.
-Gallery viewers could only ever access the terminal report of the process, missing its immediacy, yet imagining its affect as accidental encounter by Loot users.
+Gallery viewers could only ever access the staged terminal report of this process, missing its immediacy as ephemeral intervention at the local newsagents.
+Yet, through this apparently ‘second-hand’ vision, the viewer of this work when seeing it in exhibition form are guided to imagine its encounter beyond the gallery, chanced upon by Loot readers; a conceptual space alluding to wider publics, access, loss, and the sacred within the everyday.

-Its status is perhaps as an artwork ‘made by others’ but it can also be read as a sociological experiment.
-What appears as image(s), in response to Chodzko’s particular request, also seems to bypass, mistranslate, or frustrate the question.
-Perhaps then the response fails to satisfy the question?
-It’s not surprising when, surely, the request has been placed in such an insalubrious place?
 None of the images received seem to correspond to the hackneyed models of how god is ‘meant’ to look.
 These portraits are simultaneously both too ‘ordinary’ and too ‘unique’.
 Their mix of gender and ethnicity is striking as is the other kinds of ‘look-alike’ that decided that, despite the specificity of the question, would submit their portraits; ‘Diana Ross’, ‘John Travolta’ etc.

-Overall it is meant to look as though there was only minimal intervention by Chodzko.
-However, all the resulting images presented were twice duplicated, exactly, by the artist using the original submissions as source material, meticulously copying their individual sizes, their particular mediums, the dog-eared corners, stains and creases.
-The (hidden) creative act of authorship in The God Look-Alike Contest was this form of cell-division to produce two ‘identical’ clones (with the original material remaining hidden); Playing god.
+Chodzko intended The God Look-Alike Contest to look as though there was only minimal intervention by the artist.
+However, all the resulting images he received and then presented were, in fact, twice duplicated, exactly, by the artist using the original submissions as source material, meticulously copying their individual sizes, their particular mediums, the dog-eared corners, stains and creases.
+This (hidden) creative act of authorship in The God Look-Alike Contest was a form of ‘genesis’, a cell-division to produce two ‘identical’ clones, twins (with the original ‘authentic’ material remaining hidden); Playing god.

 A second ‘international’ version of this work was made in 1996: The International God Look-Alike Contest.